 There have been other substantial awards arising from Actos litigation in state courts, but those verdicts were thrown out.
 So far, there has been no indication of any substantial Actos settlements.

-If you think you've been injured by Actos and are considering legal action, you can have an experienced product liability attorney review your claim for free.
+If you think you've been injured by Actos and are considering legal action, you can have an experienced product liability attorney review your claim.
 You should act as soon as possible because all states have statues of limitations, or time limits, for these types of claims.

 Contact a qualified product liability attorney to make sure your rights are protected.